Welcome to the Science of Learning!

 About us

-Dr. Jim Hewitt: Dr. Hewitt is an Associate Professor in the Department of Curriculum, Teaching and Learning at the Ontario Institute for Studies in Education, University of Toronto.
+Dr. Jim Hewitt: Dr. Hewitt is a Professor in the Department of Curriculum, Teaching and Learning at the Ontario Institute for Studies in Education, University of Toronto.
 His research focuses on the educational applications of computer-based technologies, with a particular emphasis on discursive processes in collaborative learning environments.
 Dr. Hewitt's publications include studies of thread development in asynchronous distance education courses, sociocultural supports for knowledge building in elementary science classrooms, and uses of multimedia and online technologies for teacher development.